tobega/tailspin-v0/TailspinReference.md

 * `$::asBytes` returns the minimal [bytes value](#bytes) that can represent the integer in twos complement notation.

 Bytes
-* `$::invert` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.
+* `$::inverse` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.
 * `$::length` returns the number of bytes in the bytes value.
 * `$::shift&{left:, fill:}` where left is an integer and fill is a bytes value.
 If left is positive, the value is shifted that many bits to the left while if it is negative, the shift is to the right.